 With the December release (22nd of December 2016), KIF support was enabled for Bitbar Public Cloud users.
 With the support of XCTest project type in Public Cloud, it’s now possible to also execute KIF tests in Public Cloud and the same support has been available for Private Cloud and On-Premise solutions for some time already.

 There are questions every now and then why should you use KIF as there are plenty of other frameworks available and nevertheless it is tightly integrated with XCTest.
 Are there any benefits of using KIF over the regular XCTest for iOS app testing?
-We’ll take a look at it in this blog.
+We’ll take a look at it today.

 Introduction to KIF iOS Integration Testing Framework